ONION “Rose Among Roots” from The Spice Cookbook, 1964

 In a large skillet, heat the olive oil over medium heat; then add the onions, and brown sugar, and stir to dissolve the sugar.
 Continue to cook the onions over medium heat for about 15 more minutes, stirring occasionally, until they are soft, translucent, and light brown.
 Add the balsamic vinegar and thyme, turn the heat to low, and continue to cook the onions, stirring occasionally, for about 10 more minutes.
 When they are done, they will be deep, dark brown and will have absorbed all the vinegar.

 Remove from heat and let cool slightly.
-Use over chicken liver pate with toast.
+Use over the chicken liver pate with toast.